HM Prison Full Sutton: History

-The prison today
+Prison buildings

 The healthcare centre at the prison has a six-bed ward, with an additional two safer cells and a crisis suite.
 The centre is staffed by a full-time medical officer.
 Full Sutton Prison provides a range of educational courses, from Basic Skills through to Open University degree courses.
 Employment and training is also available in various prison workshops including, textiles, contract services, Braille transcription, catering and industrial cleaning.

 The prison's gym also provides physical education with recognised qualifications, as well as recreational gym.
 There is a visitors' centre, with facilities including a baby-changing area, a children's play area and refreshment machines.

-Plans were approved to build a 1,440 inmate "mega prison" at Full Sutton in September 2019, by East Riding of Yorkshire Council.
-More than 2,800 objections to it were lodged, including from police.
+In September 2019 the local council passed an application for the construction of a "mega prison", with 1,440 inmates, adjacent to Full Sutton, despite nearly 3,000 objections, including one from Humberside Police.
+The prison, later named HM Prison Millsike after the nearby Millsike Beck, was opened in March 2025.